 January to March

-- Big herds of wildebeest gather in the southern plains of the Serengeti.
+- Big herds of wildebeest gather in the southern plains of the Serengeti and Ndutu regions.

-- Peak calving season occurs over about a 2-week period
+- Peak calving season occurs over about 2 to 3 weeks during February.

-- Visibility is usually excellent with animals on the open plains, although some prefer the wooded areas
+- Visibility is usually excellent with animals on the open plains.

 April to May